ieoresearch/QProMS/Readme.md

 4. Network and functional analysis
 5. Exporting results.

+The app works on any proteomics search engine result table, provided it has a column with Protein IDs/Gene names and intensity/LFQ/iBAQ or similar columns corresponding to each experiment.
+It requires a quantitative experiment performed in at least triplicates in 2 conditions or more to compare.

 In all sections, the options pre-selected are defaults that should apply to most scenarios including global proteome profiling, AP-MS and proximity labelling MS.

 In the global settings in the top-right wheel, the user may change palettes for the plots, plot text size, and whether plots will be downloaded in svg or png format.

 ### Upload page

 Upload search engine results.
 Files should have a column for gene IDs, and columns for quantitation of each protein in the respective conditions.
 Several search engines are supported by default.
+Other tables can also be uploaded and then fields defined manually by selecting the appropriate columns.
 File names are arbitrary, but the files to upload for each search engine are

 | Software    | File to upload (default name)  | Comment                                                                                                                                                            |